nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-TermiNUS is a CLI (command line interface) program for NUS Students who wish to organize their NUS academic materials through a CLI.
+TermiNUS is a CLI (command line interface) program for NUS Students who wish to consolidate their NUS academic materials such as zoom links, questions and notes for the modules that they are taking.
-The product aims to aid student in organizing their academic schedule and enhancing their learning experiences.
+With TermiNUS, it aims to aid Students and improve their learning experiences while studying in NUS.

+## Purpose

+This documents aims to provide you with instruction on how to use `TermiNUS` and tips & tricks included to improve your experiences while using it.
+The document will bring you through a detailed guide on all existing commands as well as aiding you in installing `TerminNUS`.

 ## Contents
 * [Getting Start](#Getting-Started)